aadilmallick/my-notes-docusaurus/docs/backend-engineering/04-backend-theory.md

 2. **synchronous I/O request**: a sync I/O request blocks and freezes the process until the I/O request finishes, and an I/O request always takes at least 10ms to complete cuz it has to reach out to disk and also wait for the process the CPU context switched to to finish work.
 3. **process resumes**: After the I/O request finishes and the program is ready to resume, the CPU context switches back to the process to resume its instruction execution.

+#### Async I/O

+here is how async I/O works:

+1. **send I/O request**: Caller sends a I/O request asynchronously
+2. **nonblocking execution**: Caller can have the CPU execute the rest of its non-I/O synchronous instructions until it gets a response, but how does it check that it got a response?
+3. **check for response**: There are three methods processes can use to check for when the response has completed:
+	- **use `epoll` long polling**: check for the response via long polling via the `epoll` system call
+	- **receiver calls back**: receiver calls back when it's done via the `io_uring` interrupt
+	- **create new synchronous thread for reading the I/O request**: spin up a new thread that synchronously reads the I/O request and then responds back to the main thread with the payload.

+> [!NOTE]
+> NodeJS uses the hack to spin up a synchronous thread to handle an async I/O request, so it appears like async execution while all it does is delegate the synchronous work to someone else.

 #### Threads

 The number of threads a CPU can handle varies depending on the CPU architecture.
 Typically, CPUs can handle threads according to their cores and whether hyper-threading is enabled.